-MIT pioneered among the science and technical schools in offering a rigorous liberal arts education.
+MIT pioneered among the science and technical schools in offering rigorous humanities, arts and social science classes.
 The School's focus on critical thinking, communication and leadership skills, cultural perspective and international education are central to the Institute's mission of knowledge, innovation, and service.

 Highlights from the 50th Anniversary

 For a look at historic faculty achievements and highlights of the first 50 years, visit Soundings, Fall 2000.